 Most Recent Annual Number of Property Crimes: 584

-Number of Hospitals Within One Mile of the City: 4
+Number of Hospitals Within Within 25 Miles of the City: 4

-Like its eastern counterpart, West Fargo is big on its community feel.
+West Fargo is one of the fastest growing cities in North Dakota and it is big on its community feel.
+West Fargo is located in the southeastern part of the state, adjacent to Fargo, the largest city in North Dakota.
+This proximity provides residents with the conveniences of a larger city while maintaining a quieter, more relaxed atmosphere.
 The exciting nightlife and downtown atmosphere make living in West Fargo the best option for retirees looking to keep their social schedules full.

 9. Bismarck